 Further, the strategy of recording video conversations will allow Movius to start an Instagram.
 Instagram reels have exploded in popularity to rival TikTok, so a successful Instagram account must have reels.
 The Podcast serves as a base for evocative, professional reals.

 Gen Z tends to engage much more when brands reply to comments and messages.
 Show up in the comments sections of other’s posts.
 Reply to comments on the brand’s posts.
 Reply to direct messages.
 Responsiveness functions to help people who have already looked at your company’s social media page remember it.
 In addition to enjoyable content and responsiveness, studies show that influencer marketing is more effective than Paid Ads at reaching Gen Z audiences.
-[4] So, it should be no surprise why NFT influencer marketing is also on the rise, as it allows brands to tap into a new market and monetize their digital creations in a unique way that resonates with younger generations.
+[4] Therefore, using top influencer marketing platforms for effective campaigns is a key strategy for brands aiming to connect with younger audiences.

 3) Understand their challenges

 Gen Z grew up in families that faced a rising cost of living, stagnated wages, and the 2008 real estate crisis.
 Now, they enter adulthood in an economy with eight percent inflation.
 [5] They have also been bombarded with intense and personalized advertisements since they have been online.
 As a result, it is reasonable to assume that they are inured to advertisements and cautious about spending unless a product or solution provides real value and convenience.
 This group experienced particular challenges.
 Many of the members of a Gen Z target audience will have grown up in split or single parent homes.
 A sizable percentage of Gen Z suffers from mental health disorders.
 [6] Some specific experiences of Gen Z include intense academic pressure and competition for college admissions, a delayed adolescence in which what is thought of as teenage experiences like sleepovers and road trips occurred in college instead of high school, and dependency on their parents.
-[7] A substantial percentage of Gen Z still lives with their parents.
+[7] A substantial percentage of Gen Z still lives with their parents and experiences what is parental control.
 Messaging that reflects these experiences will be penetrating and truthful.

 Create inclusive campaigns and stay informed of politics